Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 1. People don’t update their job experiences

-When you use boolean search in the “Job Title” field, Linkedin will into all the profiles that declared their experience as current.
+When you use Boolean search in the “Job Title” field, LinkedIn will look into all profiles that declared their experience as current.

-You can see it with tag “Present” on the job experiences.
+You can see it with the tag “Present” on the job experiences.

-However, many people forgot to “close” their previous experience when they open a new one.
-It means that many past experiences are still considered as current by Linkedin.
+However, many people forget to “close” their previous experience when they open a new one.
+It means that many past experiences are still considered current by LinkedIn.

-This problem create a lot of false positive in your search.
-You might end up with HRs in a search that targeted Head of Sales for example.
+For example, you might end up with HR in a search that targeted the Head of Sales.

 2. Keyword Search looks into the whole profile